Induced Seismicity Monitoring

-How many stations are needed to meet the monitoring mandate and what should be their geographical distribution?
+How many stations are needed to meet the monitoring mandate?

-With a number of sensing technologies to choose from, including seismometers, accelerometers and geophones, which one provides the best combination of self-noise, clip level and frequency response to cover the seismic event magnitude and epicentral distance range?
+Which sensor type one provides the best combination of self-noise, clip level and frequency response to cover the seismic event magnitude and epicenter epicentral distance range?

 We provide comprehensive data sets you can trust

-Data from public networks do not have the resolution or accuracy required by today’s operators.
-It’s important to design ISM networks to provide the richest possible data sets as these data sets can offer benefits beyond basic regulatory compliance.
+Data from public networks does not have the resolution or accuracy required by today’s operators.
+It’s important to design induced seismicity monitoring networks to provide the richest possible data sets so they can offer benefits beyond basic regulatory compliance.
 We can provide comprehensive data sets you can trust to drive operational decisions.

-The data can and have been used by operators and researchers to assist in identification of geological structures, understanding of the correlation between operational parameters and observed seismicity, investigation of source attributes of induced earthquakes, and derivation of regional attenuation relationships required for accurate magnitude calculations and seismic hazard estimates.
+The data can and has been used by operators and researchers to assist in identification of geological structures; understanding of the correlation between operational parameters and observed seismicity; investigation of source attributes of induced earthquakes; and derivation of regional attenuation relationships required for accurate magnitude calculations and seismic hazard estimates.
 The findings can guide operators and regulators in accurately assessing the risks associated with induced seismicity and developing effective risk mitigation strategies.